Wollffus/flow_fireworks/README.md

+# Known Issues
+Only the client who sets them off can see the fireworks and smoke signals.
+If you know how to fix, please send it in a PR (:

 # flow_fireworks
 Want to add some fun items to your server?
 This resource will add 3 different style fireworks as well as 2 different style smoke signals.